DSA Link

 • Video-record one full match against a player of similar level.
 Watch with your child, scoring just two behaviours: (1) how reliably did they return to the T after each shot?
 (2) how many drives travelled past the short line and landed deep?
 These are the two most under-trained P6 habits and the two highest-signal items in squash trials.

 • Confirm CCA records at primary school are accurate.
-MOE pulls CCA participation, school awards, NSG results, and external programme alumni status (Squash Singapore / SRA development squads, club rankings) into the DSA portal.
+Your child's school track record is part of what a DSA panel weighs — MOE's wording is that talent can be demonstrated through it.
+That record covers CCA participation, school awards, NSG results, and external programme alumni status (Squash Singapore / SRA development squads, club rankings).
 Tournament results from open tournaments also count.
 Ask the CCA teacher or year-head to verify what's been logged.

 • Run a mock interview using the questions above.
 Record on phone.
 Watch back together.
 Flag any answer that ran over thirty seconds — or used the word "passionate."
 Both kill the read.